You are $75 away from free shipping

 Sorry, you must log in to save an item.

-According to the American Academy of Dermatology (AAD), factors like the sun and chlorine can cause dryness and damage to your strands.
+According to the American Academy of Dermatology, factors like the sun and chlorine can cause dryness and damage to your strands.
 To relieve some of this, it’s a good idea to integrate key hair treatments into your routine.
-A nourishing mask can work wonders for your hair once or twice a week and a hydrating, oil-based hair serum (or other leave-in products formulated with oils, such as the L’Oréal Paris Elvive Extraordinary Oil-In-Cream) makes for a perfect on-the-go, nourishing hair care product.
+A nourishing mask can work wonders for your hair once or twice a week, and a hydrating, oil-based hair serum (or other leave-in products formulated with oils, such as the L’Oréal Paris Elvive Extraordinary Oil-In-Cream) makes for a perfect on-the-go, nourishing hair care product.

 Don’t skip out on conditioner!
 The AAD states that using a conditioner can significantly improve the look of damaged or weathered hair by increasing shine, decreasing static electricity, improving strength, and offering some protection from harmful UV rays.
 So, be sure to apply the conditioner that coordinates with your shampoo once you finish cleansing.

 We all love loose waves, but leaving thick or curly hair to its own devices can result in tangles that cause breakage.
 Save yourself some exasperation at the end of the day with a style that keeps hair in check.
-Add a few spritzes of a wave spray, like the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray, to towel-dried hair, then braid for an easy, contained style that will leave you with fewer tangles at the end of the day.
-Even better, after unweaving your braid, you’ll be left with loose, effortless waves that are perfect for taking your look from work to the bar (with the help of a little dry shampoo, of course).
+Add a generous amount of curl mousse, like the L’Oréal Paris Advanced Hairstyle CURVE It Elastic Curl Mousse to towel-dried hair, scrunch from the roots to ends and let hair dry.

 Nothing makes hair look drier and less healthy-looking than frizz—with dry, split ends being a close second.
 Frizz is often the result of dehydration, which can happen if the natural oils your scalp produces don’t make it all the way down the length of your hair.
 This frequently happens with curly hair, so take caution if your strands resemble spirals!
 One way to manage frizz is with frizz-taming products, which help replenish hair with moisture, making your mane smoother and less frizzy.
-We recommend the L’Oréal Paris EverSleek Frizz Finish Oil-In-Serum, which provides humidity and frizz control and can be applied to dry or damp hair.
+We recommend the L’Oréal Paris EverSleek Frizz Finish Oil-In-Serum, which provides humidity and frizz control and can be applied to dry or damp hair, making it one of our favorite healthy hair products.

 Speaking of dry ends, pay extra attention to this vulnerable part of your mane year-round, as the elements can make them dryer and more prone to damage.
 Focus shampoo on the scalp rather than the ends of your hair and do the opposite with conditioner.
 For extra protection, add the L’Oréal Paris EverStrong Break Proof Lotion to your daily routine.
 Formulated with fortifying goji, this hair treatment helps protect against breakage, repair split ends, and defend against UV rays and heat styling.